Eisweinjlee/two-links-with-learning-CLF/README.md

 # two-links-with-learning-CLF

-updated on April 24, 2019
+updated on April 25, 2019

-### There are two Matlab program in the project:
+### There are two Matlab program in this project:

 1. `main.m` is a naive PD feedback controller for two-link manipulator

     It is finished.
 It can be improved by adding feedforward term, but I am not going to do this.

-2. `main_two_links.m` is an input-output linearization CLF-based controller for two-link manipulator
+2. `main_two_links.m` is an input-output linearization with CLF-based controller for two-link manipulator

-    It is developing and there are many problems.
+    It is finished to be able to track a circle trajectory.

 ### On going works and plans:

-1. finish a very basic CLF-based controller[1] for two-link
+1. (finished) finish a very basic CLF-based controller[1] for two-link

 2. Model an estimated system by inducing uncertainties